 The fall visit program is an overnight stay combined with our fall Campus Preview Day in collaboration with the Office of Multicultural Affairs and the Center for Academic Equity.
 This is a competitive program and students will be asked to apply for the program.
 The visit will give students the chance to learn about the diversity of Tulane and New Orleans, explore academic offerings, and immerse themselves in campus life.
 PreviewTU is designed for high-achieving high school seniors who are from first generation and/or underrepresented cultural or socioeconomic backgrounds.
 The Office of Undergraduate Admission will reimburse students' travel expenses.

-The application for the 2017 PreviewTU program is now closed.
+The application for the 2018 PreviewTU program will open on July 1.
 Please explore other ways to visit campus through our daily tours and Campus Preview Days.

 The spring visit is an invite-only program designed for high-achieving, admitted, high school seniors from first generation and/or underrepresented cultural or socioeconomic backgrounds.
 Visiting students will stay on campus with a current student, have the opportunity to sit in on classes, meet with faculty and staff, attend a student organization fair, and explore New Orleans!
 This program is hosted by the Office of Undergraduate Admission in partnership with the Office of Multicultural Affairs and the Center for Academic Equity.
 Students will be reimbursed for their travel expenses.

 In combination with local high schools and community-based organizations, the Office of Undergraduate Admission hosts a number of workshops for high school students.
 Sessions are created specifically for each grade level and help students learn about the process of applying to college.
 Sample program components include college application checklists, how to make a college plan, financial aid and scholarship planning, and application timelines.